-But no home comfort system is flawless.
-There’s always a possibility your mini split could malfunction.
-To determine what went wrong, you’ll want to locate where the mini split error codes are displayed.
-Knowing what these codes mean can help you kickstart mini split repair, especially if professional help is needed.
+But no piece of HVAC equipment is flawless.
+There’s always a chance your mini-split can malfunction.
+To find out what happened, you’ll want to locate where the mini-split error codes are displayed.
+Recognizing what these codes refer to can help you kick-start mini-split repair, especially if professional help is required.

-What any code means will ultimately depend on the specific model of your mini split system.
-You can review your manual for a guide for what each code means.
+What each code means will ultimately depend on the specific model of your mini-split system.
+You can consult your manual for a guide for what each code means.
 You can also contact the HVAC pros at B & G HVAC.
-Our technicians are trained to recognize these codes in order to ensure prompt mini split repair in Marshalltown.
-Give us a call at 641-316-3360 to schedule an appointment.
+Our technicians are trained to recognize these codes in order to deliver prompt mini-split repair in Marshalltown.
+Give us a call at 641-316-3360 to book an appointment.

-While error codes may differ from model to model, there are some codes you’ll be more likely to see.
-To determine what your error code can mean, consider the following:
+While error codes will differ from model to model, there are some codes you’ll be more likely to come across.
+To learn what your error code could mean, consider the following:

-- Are there additional signs of what is happening?
-A strange noise coming from a specific component, for example.
+Are there additional signs of what malfunctioned?
+A strange noise coming from a key component, for example.

 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code signifies that communication between the mini split system’s indoor and outdoor units has been hampered.
-It could be experiencing intermittent connection problems or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will not be able to adequately balance indoor temperatures.
+In general, an E1 error code signifies that communication between the mini-split system’s indoor and outdoor units has been impeded.
+It could be struggling with intermittent connection problems or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will be unable to adequately balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-If you own a mini split heat pump, an E5 error could refer to a problem with the system’s voltage.
+If you own a mini-split heat pump, an E5 error can indicate a problem with the system’s voltage.
 A repair technician from B & G HVAC may refer to it as overcurrent protection.
-Both very high or low voltage can create this error code.
+Both excessively high or low voltage can produce this error code.

-For mini split air conditioners, this code can also stand for voltage issues.
+For mini-split air conditioners, this code can also represent voltage issues.
 In other cases, it’s pointing you to a circuit problem with the outdoor temperature sensor.